IBMDeveloperUK/Audio-Classification-w.-Convolutional-Neural-Networks/README.md

 # Audio Classification w.
 Convolutional Neural Networks

-In this workshop you will learn how to construct a densely connected convolutionalneural network using Keras with a Tensorflow backend to classify spectrograms of audio files of 1 of _n_ speakers (golly, that's dense...).
+In this workshop you will learn how to construct a densely connected convolutional neural network using Keras with a Tensorflow backend to classify spectrograms of audio files of 1 of _n_ speakers (golly, that's dense...).

 _ahem_